samt/acpjs/readme.md

 Data-agnostic admin interface generator for CRUD applications

+**Note from Sam**:
+This idea exists almost totally in concept.
+There is alpha code being written, but it's very rudimentary at this point and is not guaranteed to work at all.
+I've published to NPM only so that the name is reserved.

 ## Abstract

 The problem with crud apps is they are all are basically the same, yet we find